Canadian Trapping Regulations and the AIHTS

 Even if regulations could be enforced, they are still extremely problematic as traps set legally and checked within the legal time frames results in severe suffering for animals.
-For example, Manitoba regulations specify that any live holding devices (i.e. leg hold traps) can be checked once every 72 hours.¹ Leaving an animal caught and immobilized in a leg hold trap for 3 days is incredibly cruel and amounts to a complete disregard for an animal’s condition, yet perfectly legal under the law.
-In addition to this, in most provinces it is not legally required to check killing traps within a specified time period at all, despite the fact that killing traps often fail, leaving animals suffering for days or potentially even weeks in these painful devices before a trapper goes back to check the trap.
+For example, Manitoba regulations specify that any live holding devices (i.e. leg hold traps) can be checked once every 72 hours.¹ Leaving an animal caught and immobilized in a leg hold trap for 3 days is incredibly cruel and amounts to a complete disregard for an animal’s condition, yet this is legal under provincial law.
+In addition to this, in many provinces it is not legally required to check killing traps within a specified time period at all, despite the fact that killing traps often fail, leaving animals suffering for days in these painful devices before a trapper goes back to check the trap.

 In 1995, the European Union (EU) passed a progressive ban on the use of leg-hold traps in all its member countries, as well as a ban on fur from any country still using leg-hold traps (including Canada).
 In response, Canada threatened the EU with action under the General Agreement on Tariffs and Trade (GATT) and the World Trade Organization (WTO).²